Air Quality Fact Sheet

-The aim of our program is to prevent children’s exposure to lead and reduce children’s blood lead levels on a continuous improvement basis.
+The program aim is to prevent children’s exposure to lead and reduce children’s blood lead levels on a continuous improvement basis.
 Although young children are mainly exposed to lead through hand-to-mouth activity rather than breathing, much of the lead in dust where they live and play comes from ongoing smelter emissions.
-Emissions reduction makes the biggest contribution to improving air quality and reducing people’s exposure to lead in the community.
+Reducing emissions makes the biggest contribution to improving air quality and reducing people’s exposure to lead in the community.

 What has been achieved with air quality?

-Air quality has continued to improve through plant modernization and operational improvements at Teck Trail Operations.
-Air quality has improved significantly since the KIVCET lead smelter was installed in 1997.
-Emissions of lead and other metals from the smelter stacks have been reduced by over 99% since the 1990s.
+Plant modernization and operational improvements at Teck Trail Operations, including installation of the KIVCET lead smelter in 1997, reduced emissions of lead and other metals from the smelter stacks by over 99% since the 1990s.
 Children’s blood lead levels have decreased significantly over the same time period.

 How is dust controlled in the community?